 The Chair of a misconduct hearing will be appointed from a list of independent legally qualified individuals and the Chair of a special case hearing will be a Chief Officer.

 The facts of the case will be heard by the panel and this may include live witness evidence.
 The panel will then consider the case and if they find the behaviour of the officer amounts to gross misconduct the following options are available to them:

 - Management advice

 Notice of a public hearing will be published below not less than five working days before.
 This will include details of the date, time and venue of the hearing.
 Publication of further details of the case will be subject to the consideration of the Chair.

 Venues will have a limited number of seats set aside for members of the public and accredited press/media representatives.
 Seats may be allocated in advance of the hearing and the publication of the hearing will provide details of how to reserve a seat.
 In such cases, when you receive confirmation of an allocated seat you will also be provided with the conditions of entry.

 You may be subject to a security search and may need to present valid photographic identification prior to entering the hearing.
 The Chair of the hearing may impose further conditions such as reporting, recording and photography restrictions and members of the public or press should refer to directions given in individual cases.

-Details of any Public Misconduct Hearings will be published here 5 days in advance of the hearing start date.
+- We will publish details of any misconduct hearings up to 5 days in advance of the hearing date.